13 Essential Vitamins Your Body Needs to Stay Healthy

 Essential vitamins your body needs: Vitamin A

 Vitamin A plays an important role in growth and cell development.
 It also promotes healthy skin, hair, nails, gums, glands, bones and teeth; prevents night blindness and may help prevent lung cancer.
-(Check out the seven secret signs you might have lung cancer.)

 Where to get Vitamin A: Salmon, other cold-water fish, egg yolks, fortified dairy products.